How Graph Neural Networks (GNN) Outperform Traditional Machine Learning

 - Patterns emerge not just from what an entity is, but who and what it is connected to.
 By understanding connections, GNNs can surface hidden players in complex networks—something traditional ML misses entirely.

-- Like convolutional neural networks (CNNs) for images, GNNs “convolve” across neighborhoods, making local context central to the learning process.
-Remember, convolving is the process where GNNs learn from their neighbors, aggregating information layer by layer to uncover hidden patterns across connected nodes. [link to last post]
+- Like convolutional neural networks (CNNs) for images, GNNs “convolve” across network graphs, making local context central to the learning process.
+[Convolution is the process where GNNs learn from their neighbors, aggregating information layer by layer to uncover hidden patterns across connected nodes].

 - In cybersecurity, tracing how entities interact can highlight lateral movement and stealth attacks.
-Multi-hop traversal enables GNNs to detect threat patterns that evade traditional monitoring.
+Multi-hop traversal enables GNNs to detect threatsthat evade traditional monitoring.

 - In personalized recommendations, understanding shared interests among friends or peers can dramatically improve targeting.
 GNNs understand not just individual behavior but community-driven interests.